2021–22 Chelsea F.C. season: November

 On 24 November, Chelsea took on Juventus in a crucial Champions League group stage match.
 Heading into Matchday 5, Chelsea were second in Group H, three points behind the Italian side after losing in Turin on Matchday 2.
 Chelsea needed to win by a margin of two goals or more to move to the top of the group leading into the final matchday due to Juventus' superior goal difference.
 From the opening whistle, Chelsea employed an extremely attacking approach, with the five defenders playing an extremely high line and the forwards aggressively pressuring the ball in Juventus' half.
 Trevoh Chalobah scored the game's opener off a corner kick to put Chelsea 1–0 up.
 Five minutes later, Thiago Silva cleared a shot from former Chelsea player Álvaro Morata off the line with a dramatic overhead kick to preserve the one-goal advantage at the break.
 In the second half, Chelsea scored two goals in two minutes from Reece James and Callum Hudson-Odoi before Timo Werner made it 4–0 in stoppage time.
 The win was Chelsea's largest ever in a competitive fixture against Juventus and guaranteed their progression to the knockout rounds of the Champions League.
 However, Ben Chilwell suffered anterior cruciate ligament damage during the match, ruling him out for the rest of the season.

+The following Sunday, Chelsea took on Manchester United, who had recently sacked manager Ole Gunnar Solskjær.
+Despite having almost two-thirds of the possession, Chelsea could only manage a 1–1 draw.
+Jorginho's heavy touch allowed Jadon Sancho to score the game's opener, but he later converted a penalty to level the score line.